cyjoelchen/php-sweph/README.md

 ## Introduction
 `php-sweph` is a PHP extension to Astrodienst Swiss Ephemeris library.
 It's statically linked with libswe.a to implement one-to-one, C-to-PHP function mapping, no external binary executable required.

+## License
+`php-sweph` is work derived from the original release of the Astrodienst Swiss Ephemeris library.
+It is subject to the same licensing conditions as the C release.
+A copy of the license file is found in `sweph/src/LICENSE`.
+Since Swiss Ephemeris release 2.10.01 the GPL license has been replaced with the AGPL license, as one of the options in Astrodienst's dual licensing model.

 ## Installation

 This project uses tagged releases.